JaimeYahPerez/project3_part1/README.md

 isSorted() is also based on work done with vectors previously

 higherPriority() is based on what was given in the main project page

+# Final Part
+The Huffman Tree implementation is primarily based off of the

 ## Implementation Details
 Several helper functions were made for the sake of identifying only the necessary ASCII letters for tokenization